 6. Overcome Objections

 After you have made your offer, it is up to your prospect to decide whether to take the offer or not.
 In most cases, they will come back with objections, such as price, contract terms, the content of the offer, or more.
-You should ideally use the nurturing phase to address these objections, but it is not always possible to address them ahead of time.
+Ideally, use the nurturing phase to address these objections, but it is not always possible to address them ahead of time.

 When you are address objections, always be patient.
 It is never a good idea to rush or pressure your prospects.
 Also, try and address related objections as well.
 For example, your prospect may have objections about the price of your offer.
 While addressing that concern, you should also ensure that the prospects understand the contents of the offer.